awslabs/agents-for-amazon-bedrock-blueprints/README.md

 ## Usage

-Run the following command to install the `agents-for-amazaon-bedrock-blueprints` dependency in your project.
+Run the following command to install the `agents-for-amazon-bedrock-blueprints` dependency in your project.
 ```
-npm i @aws/agents-for-amazaon-bedrock-blueprints
+npm i @aws/agents-for-amazon-bedrock-blueprints
 ```

 Here's an example of how to use the `BedrockAgentBlueprintsConstruct`: